 A mother’s mental health is one of the most critical components of becoming a new mom.
 Keeping up with nursing is mentally and physically exhausting.
 For at least the first few months, it is all-consuming and can be very stressful.
 Nursing can also be very challenging on a mother’s neck, back, and shoulders.
 This strain can cause pain, which adds to her stress.

 Breastfeeding can be physically strenuous.

 Just because a mother makes milk doesn’t mean that her baby will automatically latch or nurse correctly.
-Many mothers who have enough milk struggle to get their baby to drink it for one reason or another (like a poor latch, forceful letdown, etc.).
+Many mothers who have enough milk struggle to get their baby to drink it for one reason or another (poor latch, forceful letdown, etc.).
 Many moms will even hire lactation consultants to support them with getting their babies to eat.

 It can hurt!

 Nursing mothers need gear!
 Nursing pillows, bras, covers, shirts, and dresses.
 Bra pads for leaks, nipple cream . . . it seems like the gear never ends!
 Further, many mothers who choose to breastfeed also need to pump.
 Pumps and their parts cost money, as do all of the storage bags that need to be purchased to hold the milk.